Sensory Processing Service

-- Sensory processing difficulties having a significant impact on mental health and/or physical wellbeing in more than one environment.
+- Sensory processing differences having a significant impact on mental health and/or physical well-being in more than one environment.

-- Sensory processing difficulties that are severe and longstanding and are having a direct impact on their daily functioning.
+- Sensory processing differences that are severe and longstanding and are having a direct impact on their daily functioning.

 Sensory Processing Pathway

-Referral made to the Sensory Processing Service (service criteria to be met)
+Stage 1 completed – It is identified that further support is required and a referral is made to the Sensory Processing Service (service criteria to be met).

 If the referral is accepted and criteria met, a telephone appointment will be offered to provide advice